 CoNSA has established a number of Sub Committees.
 These Sub Committees have been created to further the work of CoNSA with a focus on specific areas, namely:

 Finance Resources, Sponsorship and Fundraising Sub Committee.
-Chair: Joanne Lawrence
+Chair: Vicki Patton

 Professional Issues and Education Sub Committee.
-Chair: Dr Joan Ostaszkiewicz & Elizabeth Watt
+Chairs: Dr Joan Ostaszkiewicz & Elizabeth Watt

 Communication Sub Committee.
-Chairs: Lisa Wragg & Colin Cassells
+Chairs: Julie Westaway & Colin Cassells

 Some members of CoNSA have made a particularly outstanding and sustained contribution to the advancement of Continence Nursing in Australia.
 In recognition of this contribution, CoNSA may award such members with honorary Life Membership.